imp-dance/haakon.dev-2024/public/articles/scoped-css-react.md

 This syntax does a few things for me that I really love:

 - It lets me style descendants as if using a normal CSS selector
-- I don't have to manually enforce that the "classname" matches, since Typescript will let me know if I use a undefined component
+- I don't have to manually enforce that the "classname" matches between multiple files
-- This allows me to have styles colocated with my component, and makes it very easy to write new styles
+- I can have my styles colocated with my component
+- Writing new styles is quick and effortless

 ...But, it kind of sucks that it's all handled on the client.
 For my portfolio (this site) I use [Pigment CSS](https://github.com/mui/pigment-css?tab=readme-ov-file#coming-from-emotion-or-styled-components) - which does almost the equivalent on the server.

 ## Enter `@scope`

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/PkFuytYVqI8?si=fikmlufKD7GyNKAj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-So I was watching [a Kevin Powell video](https://www.youtube.com/watch?v=PkFuytYVqI8) the other day on CSS's new `@scope` feature, and when he mentioned CSS-in-JS in the video it made me think about how little code actually needs to be written to achieve a styled-like syntax using CSS scope.
+So I was watching [↑ this Kevin Powell video](https://www.youtube.com/watch?v=PkFuytYVqI8) the other day on CSS's new `@scope` feature, where he briefly mentions CSS-in-JS.
+This made me think about how little code actually needs to be written to achieve a styled-like syntax using CSS scope.

 Consider this syntax: